raspberrypilearning/demo-programs/worksheet.md

  Password: raspberry
  ```

-##Step 2: Oh no!
+## Oh no!
 A command line interface!

 You will find yourself at the prompt below.
 If you have configured your Pi to automatically go into the desktop interface, use the `start` button to log out of the desktop.